CoAP: Echo, Request-Tag, and Token Processing

 as state or time) with a requesting client.
 A server MUST NOT

-synchronize a property with a client which is not the authority
+synchronize a property with a client that is not the authority of

-of the property being synchronized.
-E.g. if access to a server
+the property being synchronized.
+For example, if access to a

-resource is dependent on time, then server MUST NOT synchronize
+server resource is dependent on time, then the server MUST NOT

-time with a client requesting access unless it is time authority
+synchronize time with a client requesting access unless the

 synchronize state or time before continuing the interaction.